Sugarloaf Mountain Guide

 Good Chance X-Cut – A straight trail leading to Horseshoe.

-Lower Glancer – A narrow-cut trail that takes you to condos.
+Lower Glancer – A narrow-cut trail that takes you to condos and to the Bucksaw trail.

-Lower Scoot – Lower Scoot can take you to condos but can also lead you back over to the SuperQuad.
+Lower Scoot – Lower Scoot can take you to condos by the SuperQuad.

 Lower West Mountain – A trail that takes you along the lift and along the West Mountain homes.